hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 `r﻿andom.sh` ﻿exports the randomly generated password.

-`f﻿unctions.sh` is a script that defines the different functions needed by procmail-action.sh to achieve its goals.
+`f﻿unctions.sh` is a library of shell functions used by many scripts among which `procmail-action.sh`.
 We will see the details shortly below.

-4- L﻿et's start with a <CREATE>  scenario.
+4- L﻿et's start with a <CREATE> scenario looking at the very first lines of the `procmail` log file.

 ```
 From hpedev.hackshack@hpe.com  Wed Mar  1 15:10:41 2023